Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/install-docker.rst

 You can ensure docker is working properly by using :code:`$ docker run hello-world`.

-Installing Docker on Mac OS X
+Installing Docker on macOS
-"""""""""""""""""""""""""""""

-Go to https://docs.docker.com/toolbox/ and download Docker Toolbox for Mac OS X. It will install Docker, Docker Machine, Docker Compose, Docker Kitematic and VirtualBox.
-Once the install is done, launch "Docker Quickstart Terminal", then follow this documentation.
+""""""""""""""""""""""""""

+Go to https://docs.docker.com/docker-for-mac/ and download Docker for Mac.
+It will install all you need to run Tuleap containers.

 You should also add the entry ``tuleap-web.tuleap-aio-dev.docker`` to your ``/etc/hosts``.
-Run ``docker-machine env`` to get your docker machine IP if need be (usually ``192.168.99.100``).

     # contents of /etc/hosts
-    127.0.0.1       localhost
+    127.0.0.1       localhost tuleap-web.tuleap-aio-dev.docker
     255.255.255.255 broadcasthost
     ::1             localhost

-    192.168.99.100  tuleap-web.tuleap-aio-dev.docker

 Install Docker Compose